The Canopy editor includes a Python GUI debugger, which is available to Canopy subscribers.

 Enabling access to the debugger

-The debugger is a premium feature of Canopy, available to commercial and academic subscribers.
+The debugger is a premium feature of Canopy, available to commercial subscribers.
 When you log in to Canopy's Welcome screen (or restart an already-logged-in Canopy while an internet connection is available), your subscription will be validated on Canopy's servers, and the debugger will be activated.
 The activation will remain in effect until your subscription expires, even when you don't have internet connectivity.

 If you access the internet through a proxy firewall, you will need to explicitly configure your proxy in Canopy's preferences dialog.
 For more details, see "Can I use Canopy Behind a Proxy Firewall?".